Honey Bee Vs Bumble Bee – 13 Differences Explained

 5. Hive population

-A honey bee nest grows rapidly and can reach a population of 20,000-80,000 if space and food sources allow.
-As the colony becomes a heaving mass of excess, half the hive may swarm in search of a new home with more space.
+A honey bee nest will increase rapidly if food sources and space allow.
+It can quickly reach a population of 20,000-80,000.
+As the colony outgrows its home, half the hive will swarm in search of a new home with more room to expand.

-Bumble bees don’t experience the same overcrowding issues, preferring to keep their numbers limited to a few hundred at most.
-The colony starts with one lone queen who builds the home on her own and starts laying.
+Bumble bees keep their numbers limited to a few hundred at most.
+The colony starts with one lone queen who builds the home independently before laying.

 6. Noise output